 Candidates are permitted to take the exam a maximum of two times per calendar year (when applicable), but not in consecutive windows or windows that are six months or less apart.
 Candidates will have a total of six maximum attempts per exam level.
-This policy is in effect beginning with the 2021 exams.
+Partially completed exams (e.g., completion of only one session) count towards the maximum attempts.